ng-docs/angular-cn/aio/content/guide/security.md

 To block XSS attacks, you must prevent malicious code from entering the DOM (Document Object Model).
 For example, if attackers can trick you into inserting a `<script>` tag in the DOM, they can run arbitrary code on your website.
-The attack isn't limited to `<script>` tags&mdash;many elements and properties in the DOM allow code execution, for example, `<img onerror="...">` and `<a href="javascript:...">`.
+The attack isn't limited to `<script>` tags—many elements and properties in the DOM allow code execution, for example, `<img onerror="...">` and `<a href="javascript:...">`.
 If attacker-controlled data enters the DOM, expect security vulnerabilities.